SafeCare BC Logo

 What if the most common signs of heart disease in women are the ones we’re most likely to miss?

-In recognition of Heart Health Month, this webinar explores how heart disease presents differently in women and why these differences are often overlooked.
-Dr. Sedlak will draw on real-world cases to highlight ongoing gaps in the diagnosis and treatment of women’s heart disease.
+In recognition of Heart Health Month, this webinar explored how heart disease presents differently in women and why these differences are often overlooked.
+Dr. Sedlak looked at real-world cases to highlight ongoing gaps in the diagnosis and treatment of women’s heart disease.

-With a focus relevant to those working in healthcare and care-based sectors, the session will unpack key sex and gender differences in symptoms, risk factors, and causes of heart disease.
-Dr. Sedlak will also share practical, evidence-based guidance on what women can do to reduce their risk and recognize early warning signs, supporting both personal well-being and the health of those in our care.
+With a focus relevant to those working in healthcare and care-based sectors, the session unpacked key sex and gender differences in symptoms, risk factors, and causes of heart disease.
+Dr. Sedlak also shared practical, evidence-based guidance on what women can do to reduce their risk and recognize early warning signs, supporting both personal well-being and the health of those in our care.

 Objectives: